SowinskiBraeden/school-management-api/README.md

 I highly recommend looking at the testing for [schedule generation](/test/scheduleGenerator), [version 3](/test/scheduleGenerator/generator_v3.py)

-## Future Plans
+## Related Work

-After the majority completion of vital api functionalities such as the ability to update information, create new information, generate information, delete information, authentication etc. I plan on creating a new repository for a new frontier of this project.
-I plan on making the [School Management Website](https://github.com/SowinskiBraeden/school-management).
+After the majority completion of vital api functionalities such as the ability to update information, create new information, generate information, delete information, authentication etc. I have created a new repository for the next frontier of this project.
+I am now concurrently working on the [School Management Website](https://github.com/SowinskiBraeden/school-management).

-This is most likely going to be written in another programming language or framework I am unfamiliar with.
-The idea is to have a modern designed website capable of being used easily on any device or platform.
-I may use the [React.js](https://reactjs.org/) or [Vue.js](https://vuejs.org/) frameworks to build the front end design.
+The School Management Website. is going to be written using the [Vue.js](https://vuejs.org/) framework.
+Vue.js is a popular framwork for working on frontend UI
+programs.
+I am currently unfamiliar with the framework but plan on learning the framework to use it more in the future.
 <br>

 ### Built With